Information security policies

 47. ISO/IEC 27102:2019 covers cyber-insurance.

-48. ISO/IEC TR 27103:2018 explains that ISO27k and other ISO and IEC standards are relevant to ‘cybersecurity’ (undefined term).
+48. Status update Oct ISO/IEC TR 27103:2018 lists ISO and IEC standards relevant to cybersecurity.

 50. ISO/IEC TS 27110:2021 is a guideline on developing cybersecurity frameworks.